gsfk/aa/README.txt

 Requires an installation of Prover9/Mace4: https://www.cs.unm.edu/~mccune/mace4/download/

-On first use, you will then need to show the prover the location of your Prover9 installation: when prompted, open the version in the "bin" folder.
+On first use, you will need to show the prover the location of your Prover9 installation: when prompted, open the version in the "bin" folder.

 Example input files are included.